MaryBamisile/Cybersecurity-My-GRC-Journey/README.md

 3. <b>Mitigation:</b> Determine how to effectively and efficiently allocate time and resources towards risk mitigation
 4.	<b>Prevention:</b> Implementation of processes to minimize threats and vulnerabilities from occurring.

+# 3 classes of controls and purpose are:

+1. <b>Administrative Control:</b> This is a type of control that involves the implementation and enforcement of security policies, rules, procedures, and guidelines by management level.
+The purpose serves to regulate access to classified information and systems.
+EG. User awareness training, user access policies, risk management, policy documentation and incident response plan.
+2. <b>Physical Control:</b> This is a type of control that organizations take to physically protect their assets.
+EG. security personnel, access control vestibule (mantrap), and CCTV cameras.
+The purpose serves to prevent unauthorized access to areas where sensitive information or critical business systems are located.
+3. <b>Technical Control:</b> This type of control involves implementation of measures to safeguard organization digital assets.
+E.g., firewalls, antivirus software, intrusion detection systems etc. The purpose is to prevent unauthorized access to digital systems and information by attackers or other malicious actors.

 <h2>STAY TUNED!!!</h2>